iTwin/imodel-native/TestingScripts/Coverage/CodeCoverage.md

 ### Special Note

-`LastCoverageResults.log` files might be generated when we run code coverage. `DONOT FORGET TO REMOVE THEM BEFORE COMMITING` if they are generated.These files give us an overview of the overall coverage.
+`LastCoverageResults.log` files might be generated when we run code coverage.
+These files give us an overview of the overall coverage.
+The most probable places of generation are at `srcRoot/imodel-native/TestingScripts/Coverage` or in the `srcRoot/imodel-native` or both.
+The name `LastCoverageResults.log` is gitignored so that we don't accidentally push them to git.
+Still it is advised when we run code coverage we also manually check before commiting to prevent accidental push.

 ### Note - TODO: